Pythagora-io/pythagora/README.md

 <br>

 In case you don't want the code coverage to be shown at all while running tests, you can run the tests with `--no-code-coverage` parameter.
+This is helpful during debugging process since the code coverage report can clash with your IDE's debugger.

 <br><br>
 <h1 id="authentication"> Authentication</h1>